 The campaign and blog series was huge success on Twitter, Hacker News, user groups, etc. People were excited and some even compared it to Passenger.
 Then on launch date, we revealed that it was Passenger 5 all along.

 Some thought it was genius.
 Some thought it was in poor taste.
 Regardless, we went from 350.000 to 450.000 active installs during that period.
 Will we do something like that again?
 No (also because it would not work anymore), but we do not regret it either.
 The campaign was much needed to renew people's interest in our product based on actual merit, not based on old biases.

 We hope that we have been able to make you excited about doing your own startup around an open source project.
 We firmly believe that monetizing open source is the best way to guarantee its future development.

 To learn more about Passenger and how it can help make deploying and administering your web apps easier, see the Passenger website.
-Or if you are interested in monitoring your web application's health and performance, take a look at the Union Station website or sign up for a free trial.

 Thank you for reading, and let us know what you think by posting a comment.